Exhaust System Configurations

 If you have no intentions of upgrading the intake system, we recommend the Catalytic Converter Replacement Pipe/Presilencer combination since it offers a slightly quieter exhaust note, is easier to install and is less costly.
 If you are intending to upgrade the intake or fuel injection system, the Header/Presilencer combination offers the greatest performance potential.
 For complete information and photos of all of the various exhaust systems and components that we offer for the 1986-92 RX-7, 1986-92 RX-7 Exhaust Information.

 For the TURBO II RX-7, impressive horsepower gains can be realized by replacing the entire stock exhaust system with a larger diameter system.
 The Racing Beat REV TII Complete Exhaust System will deliver up to 60 additional horsepower on an otherwise stock TURBO II RX-7.
-The use of this system requires the use of our Fuel Cut Controller (1987-88 or 1989-91) to prevent pre-programmed rear rotor fuel cutoff due to higher boost pressures.
+The use of this system requires the use of a Fuel Cut Controller to prevent pre-programmed rear rotor fuel cutoff due to higher boost pressures.

 Like most turbo applications, the FD3S RX-7 benefits from a larger diameter exhaust system.
 We have found that many 3" OD aftermarket systems produce similar performance gains and appearance and sound contribute to the major differences with regards to these systems.
 The Racing Beat system was developed to more closely resemble the factory appearance, and features either a Dual Outlet or Single Outlet tip configuration.